The featured book today is While the Bombs Fell which is written by Robbie Cheadle and her mother Elsie Hancy Eaton.

-About the book
+About While the Bombs Fell

 What was it like for children growing up in rural Suffolk during World War 2?